aristocratefort/Gestion-des-dates-de-excel-R/README.md

 # Gestion-des-dates-de-excel-R

-THIS is my original data:
+THIS is my original data:## I've out the functioin  "The function.Rmd"